-We have limited experience in marketing and selling our products and will need to expand our sales and marketing infrastructure.
+We have limited experience in marketing and selling our products and will need to continue expanding our sales and marketing infrastructure.

 We currently have limited sales and marketing experience and capabilities.
-As of December 31, 2017, we employed 16 full-time equivalent sales and marketing personnel, 5 of whom focus on technical support and demonstration and conducting field trials and 3 of which focus on marketing.
-Some of these sales personnel were hired following the departures in the third quarter of 2014 of our former chief operating officer, who led our sales and marketing teams, and significant members of our sales staff.
-In addition, we believe that prior to the February 2018 Financing Transactions, concerns about our ability to continue operations led to some turnover of our sales and marketing team, which we believe impacted our sales during that quarter and could impact our sales in the near-term.
+As of December 31, 2018, we employed 21 full-time equivalent sales and marketing personnel, 6 of whom focus on technical support and demonstration and conducting field trials and 7 of which focus on marketing.
+The majority of these sales personnel were hired following the departures in the third quarter of 2014, including our former chief operating officer, who led our sales and marketing teams, and significant members of our sales staff.
+In addition, we believe that prior to the financing transactions we completed in the first half of 2018, concerns and rumors about our ability to continue operations led to some turnover of our sales and marketing team, which we believe impacted our sales during that quarter and could impact our sales in the near-term.
 New personnel require significant training to attain a high level of technical expertise and knowledge regarding the capabilities of our bio-based products compared with conventional chemical pest management products and techniques in order to educate growers and independent distributors on the uses and benefits of our products.
 We will need to further develop our sales and marketing capabilities and find partners in order to successfully increase sales of our commercially available products and to commercialize other products we are developing, which may involve substantial costs.
-There can be no assurance that our field development specialists and other members of our sales and marketing team will successfully compete against the sales and marketing teams of our current and future competitors, many of which may have more established relationships with distributors and growers.
+There can be no assurance that our field development specialists and other members of our sales and marketing teams will successfully compete against the sales and marketing teams of our current and future competitors, many of which may have more established relationships with distributors and growers.
 Our inability to recruit, train and retain sales and marketing personnel, or their inability to effectively market and sell the products we are developing, could impair our ability to gain market acceptance of our products and cause our sales to suffer.